All Episodes

 And if there is any evidence that anyone affiliated with the Trump campaign communicated with the Russian government in the course of this campaign, what will you do?

-Senator Franklin, I'm not aware of um any of those activities.
+Senator Franken, I'm not aware of any of those activities.

-I uh have men called a surrogate at a time or two in that campaign, and I didn't have not have communications with the Russians.
+I have been called a surrogate at a time or two in that campaign, and I didn't not have communications with the Russians.

 He didn't have those communications.

-As we've been saying, well, I don't know why they didn't say this at eight o'clock this morning, put an end to this ridiculousness.
+As we've been saying, I don't know why they didn't say this at 8 o'clock this morning, put an end to this ridiculousness.

-I'm I'm like I you listened to that question and answer.
+I'm like, you've listened to that question and answer.

 Yeah, well, I don't think there's any question that he answered the question that was asked.